mmcdole/gofeed/README.md

 #### Universal Feed Parser

 The universal `gofeed.Parser` works in 3 stages: detection, parsing and translation.
 It first detects the feed type that it is currently parsing.
 Then it uses a feed specific parser to parse the feed into its true representation which will be either a `rss.Feed` or `atom.Feed`.
 These models cover every field possible for their respective feed types.
 Finally, they are *translated* into a `gofeed.Feed` model that is a hybrid of both feed types.
-Performing the universal feed parsing in these 3 stages allows for more flexibility and keeps the code base more maintainable by seperating RSS and Atom parsing into seperate packages.
+Performing the universal feed parsing in these 3 stages allows for more flexibility and keeps the code base more maintainable by separating RSS and Atom parsing into seperate packages.

 ![Diagram](https://raw.githubusercontent.com/mmcdole/gofeed/master/docs/sequence.png)